Beginner Stock Portfolio: Start Simple

 • Dividend Tax – The preferential rate applied to eligible dividends

-• Foreign Dividend – The tax rate on foreign dividend.
+• Foreign Dividend – The tax rate on foreign dividends.